okviz/okviz.github.io/_mydocs/visuals/synoptic-panel/options/category-labels/value-matched.md

 **Default value:** 0

 The number of decimal places to display.
 This option is only visible when the 'Include Data Label' option is On.

+## Aggregation

+**Default value**: (Auto Detect)

+The aggregation method for the data point values.
+It must be exactly the same as the one used by the value column.
+This setting is required when you connect a column to 'Legend' or 'Map URLs' field wells, since the aggregation is made by the visual and not from Power BI.

+This option is only visible when the 'Include Data Label' option is On.

+> If you select `(Auto Detect)` the visual will try to detect the aggregation method automatically.
+This doesn't work for all cases, so it is recommended to verify the aggregation method and set it manually if necessary.